 - Zhang Ming Ming (張明明) as Zhuo Bu Fan (卓不凡).
 I seriously got confused.
 Did they merge his character in?
 Like really?
 That was indeed strange.
 But forgivable.

 - Alec Su as (無崖子).
 OMG, he was so arrogant.
 Well, comparing to some past version, he was less arrogant with the words, because one of the versions Wu Zai Zi actually said that Xu Zhu was ugly, etc. This one only said he was just an ordinary little monk.
 (LOL) But I was mumbling about how he was so picky, lol.
 It was funny seeing Alec Su in such an old role.
 But it was enjoyable while it lasted.
-The flashbacks was also cool.
+The flashbacks were also cool.
 Even if he wasn’t my favorite character, but I enjoyed Alec’s performance.

 - Gao Yuan Yuan as Li Bi Yun (李碧雲).
 Li Qiu Shui’s sister.
 Didn’t appear much but exuded the ‘goddess’ state all right.
 Better than some of her past roles.
 I meant like she usually would wrinkle her face all the time (or probably because of the roles) but this one, she was just passive or appearing kind of ‘cold’, which was fine.
 It created the mysterious aura.